 There is no treasure on Earth like the treasure that awaits us in heaven.
 Isn’t that ultimately the most important treasure?
 Shouldn’t that be where our heart lies?

 That’s why we must practice tithing to show God that our heart lies not in our wealth on Earth, but in a wealth of spirit and faith.
 Nothing we own is as great as that which we will one day inherit in heaven.
+This humility is holy to the lord.

-Like prayer, tithing is a kind of communication with God.
+Like prayer, tithing is a kind of communication with Lord, your God.
 It’s a way for your congregation to show that they know the value of your church; that through giving, they are remaining close to God and His teachings.

 Tithing is an action—a physical, decisive action that one takes out of the goodness of their hearts.
 And through this action, those who tithe are offered something very valuable in return: a kind of greatness.
 Ask your congregants to meditate on the way their giving brings them closer to God.
+God loves a cheerful giver!

 None of us ever do anything great on our own.
 It is God who gives us what we need to thrive.
 Without His support, we would have nothing.
 That’s why you should ask your congregants to remember where their wealth came from—and how important it is to thank Him.